glg/.github/.github/PULL_REQUEST_TEMPLATE/production_deploy.md

 ### Post Merge Deployment Verification

 After a PR is merged, we need to verify that it indeed made it into production as intended.
-To track that the change has been verified to be working in production as intended, please apply the label '2 - Deployment Verified' to this PR.
+To track that the change has been verified to be working in production as intended, please apply the label **2 - Deployment Verified** to this PR.

 ---